Check out my Shop Tips, Woodworking Blog

 Although I wish I could spend more time or money in my shop, I can't.
 I use bench-top machines, home-made jigs, and an efficient layout in order to maximize the output potential of my garage shop and minimize the amount of time to set up for each project.

-I also have a passion and love for the freedoms granted by the wonderful nation that I live in and the people that surround me.
-I spend my working days/hours practicing direct and organizational leadership through my job in the Army.
-Soldiers are some of the most motivated, inspirational, and genuine people you will ever meet.
-I'm also extremely passionate about making sure they have the best training, leadership, and equipment that can be provided.
+I also have a love for the people that surround me and the freedoms granted by the wonderful nation that I live in.
+I spend my working days/hours practicing direct and organizational leadership through my job in the US Army.
+Soldiers are some of the most inspirational, hard-working and genuine people I have met.
+I love being one, and being around them.
+I'm extremely passionate about making sure they have the best training, leadership, and equipment possible.

 Typical projects include:

 Contact me with questions about past projects, recommendations for future projects or refinements, or business inquiries.

 Huntsville, Alabama, United States

 Monday - Friday: Generally closed.. but active on Social media

 Saturday - Sunday: Closed or posting a video

 ...doing this whenever able!

 Email Address: email@example.com